jzmtwong/D3-challenge/README.md

-# Comparing Rates in Porverty and Healthcare
+# Comparing Rates in Poverty and Healthcare

 **Purpose**